fabiosenracorrea/Rocketseat_go_stack/readme.md

 ###### Feedback

 I'll deeply appreciate any feedback regarding code quality, refactoring or ordering of this repository.
-Feel free to contact me with your suggestion or send a PR covering
+Feel free to contact me with your suggestion or send a PR covering your suggestion.